dojot/docs/source/internal-communication.rst

 Data Broker
 -----------

-DataBroker has a few more functionalities than only generate topics for ``{tenant, subject}`` pairs.
+DataBroker has a few more functionalities than only generating topics for ``{tenant, subject}`` pairs.
 It will also serve socket.io connections to emit messages in real time.
 In order to do so, it retrieves all topics for `device-data` subject, just as in any other component interested in data